What to Look for When Buying a Used HP 3D Printing System

 Are used HP Jet Fusion systems reliable?

 Yes.
 HP engineered the Jet Fusion platform for continuous production environments, and the underlying thermal inkjet technology draws on decades of HP printhead development.
-With proper maintenance (printhead replacement, lamp service, powder management), MJF systems deliver consistent, repeatable output over long production runs.
+With proper maintenance, MJF systems deliver consistent, repeatable output over long production runs.

 What is Multi Jet Fusion and how does it work?